-- Type: cmweb-common - Description: Used to enable sorting of the ticket list. - Values: - true: Used for data fields of type DATE or of type ENUM.
-Remove the annotation if you want to disable sorting. - For ENUM fields: Works only if order index is set for all values of the ENUM field.
+- Type: cmweb-common - Description: Used to enable sorting of the ticket list by this field. - Values: - true: Used for data fields of type DATE or of type ENUM.
+Remove the annotation if you want to disable sorting.
+For ENUM fields: Works only if order index is set for all values of the ENUM field.

-G.1.1.2 common (type)
+G.1.1.3 common (type)